 Before we conclude this article, a few words about shooting video with the Nanoha 5X.
-As we mentioned previously, when we first received the lens we didn’t really think video is going to be something we shall touch upon more than briefly.
-Eventually we found ourselves taking dozens of short clips (typically 1-3 minutes each, although in some cases we got the overheating sensor warning from the Sony NEX-7 – something which require a separate investigation).
+As we mentioned previously when we first received the lens we didn’t really think video is going to be something we shall touch upon more than briefly.
+Eventually, we found ourselves taking dozens of short clips (typically 1-3 minutes each, although in some cases we got the overheating sensor warning from the Sony NEX-7 – something which requires a separate investigation).
 Since you can change the focus during video it’s much easier to give the viewer a better “3D feel” of the subject you shoot than in any single image taken with such a low DOF.

 A mosquito on a paper clip (Credit: Iddo Genuth)

 In super macro video even more so than stills photography, choosing the right subject is imperative.
 An insect moving too quickly will simply run away from the frame while an insect which doesn’t move at all (which is arguably ideal for still shooting) might seem boring (although skilled video editors can probably make even a fixed subject look interesting with some editing magic).
 This is why the most interesting subjects for super macro video are probably those who move very slowly and perform some sort of interaction with their environment (move their antennas, mouth, legs etc.).
-Aphids are again quite ideal for this task – they move ever so slowly and live in a tiny microcosms of creatures which includes ants and tiny Flies which typically move much faster and go in and out of the frame performing all sort of strange interactions with the Aphids.
-Beetles, spiders and moths are typically much bigger insects, but if you can get them to stay in one place for long enough, you will find out that they keep moving their sense organs all the time, making for some potentially fascinating videos.
+Aphids are again quite ideal for this task – they move ever so slowly and live in a tiny microcosm of creatures which includes ants and tiny Flies which typically move much faster and go in and out of the frame performing all sort of strange interactions with the Aphids.
+Beetles, spiders, and moths are typically much bigger insects, but if you can get them to stay in one place for long enough, you will find out that they keep moving their sense organs all the time, making for some potentially fascinating videos.

 A video created from several short clips we took with the Nanoha 5X

-After many weeks of daily use we can definitely say that we got addicted to the tiny universe that the Nanoha 5X revealed to us.
+After many weeks of daily use, we can definitely say that we got addicted to the tiny universe that the Nanoha 5X revealed to us.

 Super macro and especially magnifications of 5:1 which are what the Nanoha 5X can reach are a very different than conventional (1:1) macro which many of us are intimately familiar with.
 It’s worth noting that almost all of the difficulties we encounter with macro photography are enhanced and new issues come up (such as the problem to see the entirety of the object you are shooting when just a very narrow slice of focus can be viewed at a time).